joomlatools/joomlatools-console/README.md

 Joomlatools Console
 =====================

 [Joomlatools Console](https://www.joomlatools.com/developer/tools/console/) simplifies the management of Joomla sites.
 It is designed to work on Linux and MacOS.
-Windows users can use it in [Joomlatools Vagrant box](https://www.joomlatools.com/developer/tools/vagrant/).
+Windows users can use it in [Joomlatools Server](https://github.com/joomlatools/joomlatools-server).

 Installation
 ------------